Ohio's $86 billion state budget clears Legislature, heads to governor

-COLUMBUS, Ohio (AP) — Ohio's new budget could include almost $3 billion in income tax cuts, funding for universal school vouchers, bans on flavored vape products, and hundreds of other measures.
+COLUMBUS, Ohio (AP) — Ohio's new budget could include almost $3 billion in income tax cuts, funding for universal school vouchers and hundreds of other measures.
 The $86.1 billion two-year budget cleared both chambers of the Republican-dominated Legislature on Friday evening, just hours before the legal deadline.

 But the arduous six-month process isn't over yet.
 Lawmakers also voted to extend the constitutionally binding June 30 deadline until July 3 in order to send the budget to Republican Gov. Mike DeWine for final approval — and possible vetoes.

-Note: This story has been updated to remove incorrect references to the spending plan banning flavored vape products.